techthevote/techthevote.github.io/index.md

         <div class="home">
           <img src="{{site.baseurl}}/assets/images/main-cta.png" class="main-cta">
           <div class="above-fold-text">
             People should vote.
 Our industry can help.
+TechTheVote.org makes it easy with free banners and all the information you need to make a difference in voter turnout.
 People use our products everyday.
-We can each do something in a couple hours that can make a difference.
+Now let's encourage them to vote too.
           </div>

           <div class="cta-arrow">